VolkanSah/The_Extractor.py/README.md

 |   __/ \____/|__/____  >____/|___|  / |__| \_/ \____/|__|   / ____|
 |__|  nemesis v.2.5.23 \/           \/   © 2008-2023 Volkan Sah   \/
 ```
+## Disclaimer
+The authors of The Extractor do not condone illegal activities and are not responsible for any misuse of the extracted dorks.
+Always use the extracted dorks responsibly and in accordance with the law.
+## Copyright
+S. Volkan Kücükbudak
+## License
+This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details.